-'An expression of dissatisfaction, however made, about the standard of service, actions orlack of action by Inquilab, our staff, or those acting on our behalf, affecting an individual resident or group of residents or person who is affected by Inquilab's services.
+'An expression of dissatisfaction, however made, about the standard of service, actions or lack of action by Karibu, our staff, or those acting on our behalf, affecting an individual resident or group of residents'

-- 7. We have expanded on the Housing Ombudsman's definition to enable anyone affected by Inquilab's services (i.e., those with whom we do not have a contractual relationship) to make a complaint.
+- 7. We have expanded on the Housing Ombudsman's definition to enable anyone affected by Karibu's services (i.e., those with whom we do not have a contractual relationship) to make a complaint.
 Such complaints fall outside the jurisdiction of the Housing Ombudsman. - 8.
 If customer tells us they want to complain, we will always record it as a complaint.
-However, we recognise the difference between a service request, service failure, feedback and a complaint. - A "request for service" is the customer asking us to do something, for the first time (e.g. "My heating is broken please fix it". - a "service failure" is when we do not deliver the service we have committed to e.g. "we told you wewould repair your heating on a given date, but we did not attend the property".
-If the customer complains about it, it is treated as a complaint. - 9.
+However, we recognise the difference between a service request, service failure, feedback, comment, and a complaint. - A "request for service" is the customer asking us to do something, for the firsttime (e.g. "My heating is broken please fix it"). - a "service failure" is when we do not deliver the service we have committed to e.g. "we told you we would repair your heating on a given date, but we did not attend the property".
+Or failed to communicate in advance change of plan or cancellation, If the customer complains about it, it is treated as a complaint. - 9.
 If a customer expresses dissatisfaction with our service, we will try to put things right at the earliest possible opportunity, therefore we may be able to resolve the issue for our customer quickly without it becoming a formal complaint.
-We will record all expressions of dissatisfaction to help improve our services.
-If a customer remains dissatisfied or makes it clear they wish to complain, then the matter willbe logged as a stage one complaint. - 10.
-Expressions of dissatisfaction from people who are not Inquilab customers (e.g. a neighbour of one ofour tenants) will be registered and treated as a complaint at first contact. - 11.
+We will record all contacts with us to help improve our services.
+If a customer remains dissatisfied or makes it clear they wish to complain, then the matter will be logged as a stage one complaint. - 10.
+Expressions of dissatisfaction from people who are not Karibu customers (e.g. a neighbour of one of our tenants) will be registered and treated as a complaint at first contact, however will not have recourse to the Ombudsman. - 11.
 A customer does not have to use the word "complaint" in order for it to be treated as such.
-However, on occasion, either our employees and our customers may not be sure of the position: - If, as an Inquilab employee you are unclear whether a customer wishes to complain, please ask them to clarify. - If, as a customer, you wish to make a complaint and you are unsure whether your expression of dissatisfaction is being registered and treated as a formal complaint, please clarify that this is what you wish to happen.
+However, on occasion, either our employees and our customers may not be sure of the position: